Test Methodology & Science

 • The WAIS-IV extended norms offer better ceiling coverage, but even clinical instruments become less precise above IQ 145.

-• A near-perfect raw score signals a floor for what the test can actually tell you — not a ceiling for what your true score might be.
+• A near-perfect raw score signals the floor of what the test can tell you — not a ceiling for your true score.

-• If your score clusters near the top or bottom of a test’s stated range, a second assessment with a different instrument adds value.
+• If your score clusters near the top or bottom of a test’s stated range, a second assessment with a different instrument adds useful information.

 Examiner & Administration StandardisationClinical Only

 For clinical tests, the examiner’s training and procedural adherence is a material source of score variance.
-This factor does not apply to self-administered online tests.
+Self-administered online tests eliminate examiner variance but replace it with uncontrolled environmental variance.

 • Clinical psychologists administering the WAIS must follow strict procedural scripts to ensure scoring comparability across examiners.